endojs/endo/packages/ses/README.md

   other.
 By sharing the intrinsics, programs from separate compartments can recognize each other's arrays, data objects, and so on.
-* **Strict mode** SES enforces JavaScript strict mode that enhances security, for example by changing some silent errors into throw errors.
+* **Strict mode** SES enforces JavaScript strict mode that enhances security, for example by changing some silent failures into thrown errors.
 * **POLA** (Principle of Least Authority) By default, Compartments receive no ambient authority.
 They are created without host-provided APIs, (for example no `fetch`).
 Compartments can be selectively endowed with powerful arguments,